 Coconut palms are commonly found along tropical lawn settings and as small groves near sandy shorelines in Florida and other similar climates.
 And though they can tolerate salt spray and brackish soil without any plant health issues, they don’t necessarily need salt levels to be high in the soil in order to grow.
 As a matter of fact, soil salt content has no effect whatsoever on the trees’ growth or lack thereof.

-Another good thing about coconut palms is that they can grow pretty well in a wide variety of soils, provided adequate nutrient and drainage.
+Another good thing about coconut plants is that they can grow pretty well in a wide variety of soils, if you provide adequate nutrients and drainage.
 They need an average temperature of 72 degrees Fahrenheit or 22 degrees Celsius, and average rainfall of 30-50 inches each year.

 Fertilizing Coconut Palm Trees

 Fertilization of coconut palm trees varies according to each stage of the trees’ particular growth stage.
 See them below.